-- \bullet The temperature when the fan will begin to accelerate in response to the on-die thermal sensor temperature (T{LOW}) - \bullet The temperature where the fan is operating at full speed (100% PWM duty cycle).
-By specification this is $T{\text{CONTROL}}.$ - ullet The minimum fan speed (PWM duty cycle).
-For any on-die thermal sensor temperature less than T{LOW} , the fan will run at this speed
+- The temperature when the fan will begin to accelerate in response to the digital thermal sensor temperature (T{LOW}) - \bullet The temperature where the fan is operating at full speed (100% PWM duty cycle).
+By specification this is $T{CONTROL}$. - ullet The minimum fan speed (PWM duty cycle).
+For any digital thermal sensor temperature less than T{LOW} the fan will run at this speed

 These are the minimum parameters required to implement acoustic fan speed control.
-See Figure 63 for an example.
+See Figure 59 for an example.
 There may be vendor specific options that offer enhanced functionality.
 See the appropriate vendor datasheet on how to implement those features.

-Figure 63.
+Figure 59.
 Fan Speed Control